chrise-dcq/GradleAndroidExtras/README.md

 TODO:
 * Add more support for command line arguments that tweak the behavior (e.g packageName)
-* Be able to detect the existance of files in these locations and warn but not overwrite them.
 * Add support for adding library (sub) projects

 ###Usage:

 1) Create a folder for your new project

 2) Create a basic gradle.build config, for example